fredflys/algorithms/problems/Binary Tree.md

 Postorder, bst
 Here a result array is used to store multiple states when leaving a new tree.
 This is new to me.
 Never expect you can do this in a recursion.
+Never wrap a recursion function with another one.
 ```java
 class Solution {
     int maxSum = 0;